hyflying/Profile/content/authors/admin/_index.md

 I joined Meituan as an iOS developer after finishing my undergraduate studies.
 During the 2022 Shanghai lockdown, our app, Meituan Grocery, became a lifeline for thousands trapped at home.
 This experience cemented my belief in the power of technology to change lives, one app at a time.
 Eager to level up my tech skills and broaden my horizons, I bid farewell to Meituan and set sail for the US to pursue my graduate studies.

-I'm currently seeking summer 2024 internship opportunities.
+I'm currently seeking 2025 new grad opportunities.
 Feel free to reach out to me for any exciting opportunities.
 Let's improve the digital world a better place, one line of code at a time!

 {style="line-height: 100; text-align: justify;"}